jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Next
+    - Add 'loading' after clicking `join game`
-    - Multiplayer something is very wrong with sync units, player 2 keeps getting replaced with a grunt
+    - Multiplayer: something is very wrong with sync units, player 2 keeps getting replaced with a grunt
+        - Multiplayer: Player units don't load in the correct position
+        - Task: Add player colors to the object (or to the unit??) so that the colors sync between clients
     - The great refactor
         - Group topics in folders: audio, graphics, gamelogic, etc
             - cleanly separated